kubernetes/website/content/en/blog/_posts/2022-12-12-host-process-containers-stable/index.md

 HostProcess and Linux privileged containers enable similar scenarios but differ greatly in their implementation (hence the naming difference).
-HostProcess containers have their own pod security policies.
+HostProcess containers have their own pod security context fields.
 Those used to configure Linux privileged containers **do not** apply.
 Enabling privileged access to a Windows host is a fundamentally different process than with Linux so the configuration and capabilities of each differ significantly.
 Below is a diagram detailing the